Tsimane - Pluma Lodge

 Getting to Pluma Lodge:

 Day 0: You’ll arrive at the Viru Viru International Airport in Santa Cruz de la Sierra, Bolivia.
-A representative will greet you and transfer you from the airport to the Los Tajibos Hotel.
-First and last night in a double-occupancy hotel room is included in the package.
+A representative will meet you and drive you to the Los Tajibos Hotel.
+The package includes single occupancy room accommodations for the first and last hotel nights.

-Day 1: You’ll have breakfast at the hotel.
-Tsimane’s local host will pick up your group around 9:30 a.m. and take you to the local airport.
-You’ll take a 90-minute charter flight to the Oromomo Indian Community.
-(For the charter flight, there is a baggage weight limit of 55 pounds or 25 kg.)
-The guides will transfer the group by boat upriver to Pluma Lodge, about an 80-minute transfer.
+Day 1: You'll have breakfast at the hotel before Tsimane’s local host picks you up around 9:30 a.m. to take you to the local airport.
+From there, you will take a 70-minute charter flight to the Oromomo Indian Community.
+Please note that the charter flight has a baggage weight limit of 55 pounds or 25 kg.
+Once you land, guides will transport the group by boat upriver to Pluma Lodge, which is an 80-minute transfer.

-Day 8: After breakfast, the group will be transferred to the Indigenous village airstrip for the charter flight back to Santa Cruz.
-You'll be met by a member of the Tsimane staff and driven to a five-star hotel for the last night of the trip.
-A double occupancy room and breakfast are included in the package.
-In the morning, a Lodge representative will drive you to the airport for your flight home.
+Day 8: After breakfast, the group will be transferred by boat downriver to the Indigenous village airstrip for the charter flight back to Santa Cruz.
+Upon arrival, a member of the Tsimane staff will drive you to a five-star hotel for the last night of the trip.
+The package includes a double occupancy room and breakfast.
+A Lodge representative will drive you to the airport for your flight home in the morning.

 Our advice is free.